realnitrp/nitrp/README.md

 - 👋 Hi, I’m @UrosLetsPlay
 - 👀 I’m interested in hacking, programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on hacking projects in python.
-- 📫 You can reach me on discord: Roblox Hecker#2802
+- 📫 You can reach me on discord: Eze_7896#2802

 <!---
 UrosLetsPlay/UrosLetsPlay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.